Robertas Javtokas: Player profile

-Javtokas had very good athletic ability when he was young, with long arms and good coordination.
+Javtokas had athletic ability when he was young.
 As a young player, he was a good jumper, who had a 40-inch vertical leap and he could easily dunk in traffic.
-He still has to work on his offensive technique and to improve his free-throw shooting.
-As a young player, he was good at running the floor and making plays on the perimeter, with his good athletic ability, nice size, and good leaping ability.
-He is a good rebounder, and a good defender as well.
-He once set a world record, by dunking on a 12-foot-high basket.
+He was capable of running the floor and playing on the perimeter, using his physical attributes, size, and jumping ability.
+He recorded statistics in rebounding and defense.
+He once set a world record, by dunking on a 12-foot-high basket during the LKL Slam Dunk Contest.

 Professional career

 Europe

 In 2000, Javtokas joined Lietuvos rytas and quickly became the best center in the Lithuanian League.
 Javtokas, playing alongside Ramūnas Šiškauskas, Arvydas Macijauskas, Simas Jasaitis and Rimantas Kaukėnas won the 2002 Lithuanian League championship and also the North European League championship.
 After the motorcycle crash, Javtokas missed the entire 2003 season and came back in 2004.
 In 2005, he won the EuroCup championship and he was named the EuroCup Finals MVP.

 In 2006, with his help, Rytas made a strong debut in the EuroLeague, and also beat their main rival Žalgiris 4–0 in Lithuanian league finals series.
 The team also won the Baltic League Championship.
 After the season, Javtokas was disappointed that Rytas was not able to offer him a bigger pare of money and also was returning to the EuroCup instead of the EuroLeague, so he decided to play in another club.

 He joined Panathinaikos for the 2006–07 season and with them he won the Greek League championship, the Greek Cup title, and the EuroLeague championship (thus winning the coveted Basketball Triple Crown), although he played very limited minutes all season.
 On July 24, 2007, he signed a two-year contract with Dynamo Moscow of the Russian Super League A. In Dynamo, he improved his free throw percentage from 35.5 to 54.5 percent, and he improved in scoring average to 12.2 points per game.
 In 2009, he joined the Russian club Khimki Moscow Region.
 On July 15, 2010, he signed a two-year contract with the Spanish club Power Electronics Valencia.

 In June 2011, he returned to Lithuania, and signed a three-year contract with the pro club Žalgiris, of the Lithuanian LKL.
 His contract was renewed in 2015.
 On June 20, 2012, Robertas Javtokas was named as one of the best EuroCup players of all time.
 He took 4th place out of 10.
 In 2015 his contract was extended for one more year.
 In 2016 his contract was further extended with Žalgiris.

 On June 8, 2017, Javtokas announced his retirement from playing professional basketball.
 On June 9, 2017, he played his last game as a professional player.